 Outlook and conclusions

-The domestic market is likely to remain small while financial conditions (as in many parts of the world) continue to be characterised by increased inequality.
-Some works will rise and rise in value, while others will be sold for next to nothing.
-Greek collectors will continue to play a significant role in the international market and new wealth will generate demand for new collections, artists, galleries, etc.
+The domestic market is likely to remain small while financial conditions continue to be characterised by increased inequality (as in many parts of the world).
+Some works will continue to rise in value, while others will be sold for next to nothing.
+Greek collectors will continue to play a significant role in the international market, and new wealth will generate demand for new collections, artists, galleries, etc.

-As part of the EU, Greece will follow and adopt European legislation, while the country's efforts to introduce a Greek non-domiciled tax resident regime (following the example of the United Kingdom and other countries such as Portugal and Italy) and to welcome pensioners will put pressure on the system to develop a greater level of depth and sophistication.
+As part of the EU, Greece will follow and adopt European legislation, while the country's introduction of a Greek non-domiciled tax resident regime (following the example of the United Kingdom and other countries such as Portugal and Italy), which welcomes pensioners, seems to have put pressure on the system to develop a greater level of depth and sophistication.

 1 Dimitris E Paraskevas is the managing partner at Paraskevas Law Firm.